 Choosing a Search Professional can be a challenging experience.
 The fact of the matter is that not all professional searchers are in this business for the right reasons.
-It is true - there are big search firms and some individuals in this business who are unethical.
+It is true – there are big search firms and some individuals in this business who are unethical.
 These comments/responses help give an understanding of what to look for in choosing an ethical search professional.

-Here are some comments I have heard from potential clients and my responses:
+Comments I have heard from potential clients and my responses:

-I must ask for a retainer (a deposit up front) because of a few bad apples—clients who hired me to do their search for an agreed upon fee, but when the search was successfully concluded, failed to pay me.
-If yours is No Find - No Fee search, your retainer will be credited back on your final bill or refunded in full if I cannot find who you seek.
+I must ask for a retainer (a deposit up-front) because of a few bad apples—clients who hired me to do their search for an agreed upon fee, but when the search was successfully concluded, failed to pay me.
+If yours is No Find – No Fee search, your retainer will be credited back on your final bill or refunded in full if I cannot find who you seek.

 I do not offer No Find-No Fee for every search, and this is why that is a good thing.
 A search professional who only operates on a No Find – No Fee basis will only take the easiest cases.
 There would be no reason to give a difficult search a try.
 Why risk the time and expense out of my own pocket?

 But some people want the search made, regardless of difficulty.
 I will take searches others won’t.
 That’s why I offer both options; a No find – No fee guarantee for many searches, and an hourly or flat rate for the more challenging cases.
 This doesn’t mean I am willing to take any case.
 If I feel the odds of success are small, I will tell you so and not take your case unless you clearly want me to give it a try anyway.
 If I feel I am not the best person to complete your search, I will do my best to refer you to a colleague with the skills and resources you need.